-Auckland woman Toni Spencer talks conjuring up deodorants in her garage-come-manufacturing facility and plans to create a global personal hygiene brand.
+Auckland woman Toni Spencer talks conjuring up deodorants in her garage-come-manufacturing plant and plans to create a global personal hygiene brand.

 What does your business do?

 Little Salties manufactures natural deodorants and we source and use nine local ingredients.
 We have just managed to secure seven New World's in Wellington.
 We're looking to go nationwide.
-Our deodorants are aluminum-free and we use magnesium and salt which are really good at helping to stop you sweat and keep you smelling nice and clean.
-There are quite a few deodorants out there that claim to be natural but actually use toxic chemicals so I want to create a solution.
+Our deodorants are aluminium-free and we use magnesium and salt, which are really good at helping to stop you sweat and keep you smelling nice and clean.
+Quite a few deodorants out there claim to be natural but actually use toxic chemicals so I want to create a solution.

 We make the deodorants in my garage but I'm looking into getting them made with a local manufacturing company in a few months because the business is accelerating so fast.